shashwatsrii/rbac-node/README.md

-# VRV Security RBAC System
+# Role Based Access Control System

 ## Overview

-The VRV Security RBAC (Role-Based Access Control) system is designed to manage users, roles, and permissions.
+The RBAC (Role-Based Access Control) system is designed to manage users, roles, and permissions.
 It enables the management of authentication and authorization based on user roles like **User**, **Moderator**, and **Admin**.

 This project is built using **Node.js**, **Express**, **MongoDB**, and **JWT** for secure user authentication.